oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h4> 4.
 Whether the principal can discharge the individual </h4>

 Work that only allows discharge if the worker doesn’t meet certain specification or rules points to independent contractor status.
 See Jones v.
 C.I.R., 94 T.C.M.
 (CCH) 230 (Tax 2007).
 Work like this is more contractual in nature.
 For example, a freelance writer working for a tech company may make an agreement to write three 500-word articles a week for X amount of pay for X amount of weeks.
 A specific performance of this contract is required where the worker must meet the target of three 500-word articles a week.
 Not meeting this goal would be grounds for discharge.

-On the other hand, independent contractors like Uber drivers, for example, have a more open-ended timeline.
-Discharge would have to be based on violation of company rules and regulations.

-The key here is that an independent contractor cannot be “fired” at will since they are under contract.
-The excuse for firing would have to be based on quality of service or violation of guidelines.
-This is why [companies like Uber](https://www.forbes.com/sites/ellenhuet/2014/10/30/uber-driver-firing-policy/?sh=4e1ae8091527) bend over backwards to make sure that they explain why they discharged their workers.

 <h4> 5.
 Whether the work is part of the principal's regular business </h4>